Samad198/technical-assessment/README.md

 - Make sure edge cases are covered

 - Move helper function for checking if functions throw errors to helpers file

+- Move code to create discounts to seperate service to follow single responsibility principle

+- Move code to generate total to seperate service for single responsibility

+- Change the Discount model to allow for tests that parcels are only used once per discount